thefakejj/Overwatch_teams/README.md

 ```
 which will insert some information to the database as a test.
 This information will be added with the user_id '1', so whatever the first user you created was will be able to use data added along this command.

---Tournament matchmaker (possible):
---If a tournament has  multiple teams, the matchmaker could randomly create matchups.

-Project status:
-A local database exists and directory structure of the project has been created.
-Functionality regarding adding data to the database is largely sufficent.
-This has allowed me to test the database.

-Current functionality:
-- Automatically adding countries to the database upon loading the main page
-- Adding a tournament to the database
-- Adding a team to the database
-- Adding a team to a tournament
-- Adding people to the database
-- Setting a person's position in a team
-- Setting a player's in-game role

-Schema update:
-The previous structure, where team_id would be in the groups table would not work, so team_id has been removed from the groups table and a new groups_teams table has been created.

-Improvement idea to the general user experience design:
-To reduce the time required to build teams using the database, people's teams, roles, in-game roles and other information could all be given in the same page where the person themselves is added.
-In pages where information is added to the database, the redirect could return to the same page, which would make adding large amounts of information easier.
-In the newly loaded page, there could be an indicator somewhere, which tells the user if the insert was successful, and what was just added to the database.
-Other possible changes could include a page, where people could be added into a specific team to make the process even faster.

-Database improvement ideas:
-Data checking should be implemented, so that repeating data cannot be added.
-This would necessitate some functions to edit data, which is a functionality that is completely reasonable to add.
-However multiple people can have the same name, which makes this more difficult.
-Repeating references of the same person_id in tables such as people_teams_roles, however, should not be possible.
-The inclusion of tables for tournament groups may not be necessary, but this will be looked at later.

-Although I've gone over many ideas for improvement in this readme, anyone leaving feedback is still welcome to mention any ideas that are already present in this file!

-A rough overview of the database's tables:

-Tables

-Teams (name, city_id, --region_id)

-People (name, status: active/inactive/retired/deceased, country_id)

-People_teams_roles (people_id, player: teams_id, coach: teams_id, manager: teams_id)

-In_game_roles (people_id, Damage: boolean, Tank: boolean, manager: Support)

-Tournaments (name) -> 1: overwatch league, 2 overwatch contenders

-Tournaments_teams (tournament_id, teams_id)

-Countries (code, name)

---Region (name) -> Europe, Korea, China

---Groups (name, tournaments_id) OWL_A, OWL_B, OWL_C, OWL_D

---Groups_teams (groups_id, teams_id)

---Cities (name, country_id)